Hives/faurefold/README.md

    / Themes and making sure it's selected.
 If you've had to reinstall this all for some reason you may need to clone the theme again from this repo.
-6. If you update the CSS you have to do it by updating the SASS and running something like `sass sass/style.scss style.css`.
+6. If you update the CSS you have to do it by updating the SASS and running something like `sass --watch sass/style.scss:style.css`.
 7. Probably sensible to increment the version number in `sass/style.scss` so you can keep track of which is the latest version.
 Make sure you run `sass watch` so it updates the CSS.
 Might be a good idea to put the version number in the theme